 One farmland management action that will be investigated in detail is the impact of liming (1.3.1, O1.3b).
 In collaboration with RD 1.1.2 and RD 1.1.4 field level studies will be used to assess the effects of lime application to extensively managed grassland on sward diversity and key invertebrates (earthworms) for breeding and over wintering waders.
-Over 2020-21 we will continue some monitoring, but focus on collating and analysing data to try to understand the effects of lime addition on soil characteristics, the abundance and biomass of earthworms, and vegetation community structure and productivity (Mar 2021; audience: SG, agencies, land managers; Scott.Newey@hutton.ac.uk).
+Over 2020-21 we will focus on analysing data to try to understand the effects of lime addition on soil characteristics, the abundance and biomass of earthworms, and vegetation community structure and productivity (Mar 2021; audience: SG, agencies, land managers; Scott.Newey@hutton.ac.uk).

-Research into the implementation of agrienvironment schemes at a landscape scale to deliver multiple benefits and protect natural assets (1.4.3b) has continued monitoring the environmental benefits of 'magic-margins' that were implemented in collaboration with farmers on the Balruddery catchment in 2019.
-Magic margins are an innovative, award-winning agrienvironment management option developed at the James Hutton Institute, as a measure to multiple benefits associated deliver with sediment loss, flood management, biodiversity conservation and associated ecosystem services (ESS), and the promotion of positive social benefits (cultural ESS) while restricting access in pursuit of illegal activities (e.g. hare coursing).
-The environmental performance of the magic margins' measure at Balruddery will be assessed (Dec 2020).
-The investigation of potential agrienvironmental scheme design and related payment to support the coordination of farmers' adoption of magic margins to deliver multiple benefits at the landscape scale through a participatory economic experiment approach is now scheduled for Feb 2021 (audience: SG, land managers and advisors: Laure.Kuhfuss@hutton.ac.uk).
+Research into the implementation of agri-environment schemes landscape scale to deliver multiple benefits and protect natural assets (1.4.3b) has continued monitoring the environmental benefits of 'magic-margins' that were implemented in collaboration with farmers on the Balruddery catchment in 2019.
+Magic margins are an innovative, award-winning agri-environment management option developed at the James Hutton Institute, as a measure to deliver multiple benefits associated with sediment loss, flood management, biodiversity conservation and associated ecosystem services (ESS), promotion of positive social benefits (cultural ESS) while restricting access in pursuit of illegal activities (e.g. hare coursing).
+The success of the establishment of the magic margins' measure at Balruddery will be assessed (Dec 2020) and their environmental performance will be assessed in 2021 / 2022.
+The investigation of potential agri-environmental scheme design and related payment to support the coordination of farmers' adoption of magic margins to deliver multiple benefits at the landscape scale is now scheduled for Mar 2021 (audience: SG, land managers and advisors; Laure.Kuhfuss@hutton.ac.uk).

-The investigation of mechanisms for the delivery of multiple benefits through innovative and collective approaches to water management (1.4.3d) has investigated a new case study in Loch Leven catchment for a comparative analysis.
-Our research has shown that loch leven shares similar characteristics with the Lunan catchment with hydraulic structures and inherited related governance that can impend adaptive management.
-We aim at investigating how governance rules can be best adapted to suit multiple needs from evolving current stakeholders and environmental needs on the catchments.
+The investigation of mechanisms for the delivery of multiple benefits through innovative and collective approaches to (1.4.3d)management investigated a new case study in Loch Leven catchment for a comparative analysis.
+Our research has shown that loch Leven shares similar characteristics with the Lunan inherited catchment with hydraulic structures and related governance that can impend adaptive management.
+We aim at investigating how governance rules can be best adapted to suit current multiple needs stakeholders from evolving and environmental needs on the catchments.
 Two more case studies will be investigated in 2020 with a full comparative analysis expected by Mar 2021 (audience: agencies, local authorities: Andy.Vinten@hutton.ac.uk).